 The TerraCotta Warriors & Horses

 1½ hours drive north-east from Xi’an in a village called Lintong is China’s greatest archeological excavation, the TerraCotta Warriors and Horses.
-Discovered accidentally by farmers in 1974 east of the Mausoleum of Emperor Qi, terra-cotta figures of warriors and horses, most of which are life size, over 1.75 meters high, arranged in battle formations symbolically guard the Mausoleum of Emperor Qin Shi Huang, the first emperor of the Qin Dynasty (246-209 B.C) in the afterlife.
+Discovered accidentally by farmers in 1974 east of the Mausoleum of Emperor Qin Shi Huang, the first emperor of the Qin Dynasty (246-209 B.C), terracotta figures of warriors and horses, most of which are life size, over 1.75 meters high, arranged in battle formations symbolically guard the mausoleum of the Emperor in the afterlife.

 So far, altogether over 8,000 pottery warriors, servants, officials, infantry, shooting soldiers, vehicle soldiers, cavalryman guardians, horses, chariots, and even weapons have been unearthed and displayed in the museum.
 It is cited as the ‘Eighth Wonder of the World’.